DFKI-ChargePal/chargepal_ur_pilot/docs/how-to-guides.md

 ### Camera Info
 In the folder `camera_info/` you can add the camera calibration coefficients created by the calibration process of the camera module.
-More details can be found in the Camera Kit module description [add_link](https://google.com).
+More details can be found in the [Camera Kit module description](https://github.com/DFKI-ChargePal/chargepal_camera_kit).
 In addition, the folder is a good place to add the matrix values for the transformation between the camera frame and the robot flange frame.
 How to create them can be found in the section [How to Perform Flange-Eye-Calibration](#how-to-perform-flange-eye-calibration)